 Located at 9200 Valley View Street in Cypress, the college is easily accessible from several Southern California freeways, including the 5, 91, 605, 22, and 405.
 The campus is just a stone’s-throw from Downtown Disney and Knott’s Berry Farm.

-In response to the global COVID-19 pandemic, Cypress College’s instruction and services are now offered both in person on campus and in an online/remote format.
+In response to the global COVID-19 pandemic, Cypress College’s instruction and services are offered primarily in a remote format.
 Students can access support services online at cypresscollege.edu/coronavirus.